Jon-117/Jon-117/README.md

-- 👋 Hi, I’m @Jon-117
+- 👋 Hi, I’m Jon.
+I'm a Software Development student at MCTC.

 - 👀 I’m interested in a lot.
+I love science technology and constantly watch how we're developing as a species and contemplate what these new developments mean for the world as a whole.

-I like data and making it mean something.
-A little more about me...
-I want to know more about Brain-Computer-Interfacing, artificial senses, and prosthethics - not just replacements, I'm talking extras.
+- A little more about me...
+I want to know more about me
+	- Automation
+	- Brain-Computer-Interfacing
+	- artificial senses
+ 	- prosthethics (not just replacements, I'm talking extras)
+	- Microcomputers and other integrated systems

-- 🌱 I’m currently learning Java, and I continuing to learn more about Python.
+- 🌱 I’m currently working through a Capstone class mainly using Python

-- 💞️ I’m looking to collaborate on projects that will help me learn more in Python and Java, or generally more about any of the other interests listed above.
+- 💞️ I’m looking to collaborate on projects that will help me learn more in Python, or generally more about any of the other interests listed above.

 <!---